 MOVE is centered around BIPOC (black, Indigenous and people of color) communities and artists.
-It will consist of 6 dance-infused works by BIPOC actors, spoken word artists, musicians and dancers, including current and former students of SCPA.
-The pieces will be performed live, in public between June and September 2020, with a focus on including residents and areas that are directly affected by the current protests.
-Performances are free and open to the public.
-It is important to us that these works be experienced live, due to the visceral responses that live performances elicit, and the connections that are possible when we share space as a community.
-Because of this, we recommend bringing a protective mask to experience these performances during COVID-19.
-More information about the performances in this installment will be released when available at pones.org.
-Confirmed lineup includes:
+It consisted of dance-infused works by BIPOC actors, spoken word artists, musicians and dancers.
+The pieces will be performed live and for free in public with a focus on including residents and areas that are directly affected by the current protests.
+Past performances include:

 Do U Need Love?

 On August 22, the fifth installment of MOVE, “Do U Need Love?” focused on persevering through depression and uplifting one another through heavy times.
 Created by Savannah Sexton “ThinkSavy” and performed by Ndailor Sheriff, Asia Harrison, Haydyn Lillian Jackson, and Zoe Isabella Swope.
 MOVE is an initiative created by Pones to feature melanated voices and create art that sparks conversation, connection, and justice.
 Please wear your mask.
 The performance will last approximately five minutes and may be performed two times.